mingzehuang/acpc/README.md

 The input data matrix is expected to be n rows, p + 1 columns data frame, which is commonly used in census data.
 The first column contains name IDs for all n observations, the rest p columns are features.
 The column names for features are feature IDs.
+All features are supposed to be numeric so that robust sparse PCA and K-means can be processed meaningful.

 The package will omit those observations with missing values.